ManeraKai/simplytranslate_go/README.md

 ```

 ### 3. Compile with [golang](https://golang.org/)
-This command will compile an executable called `simplytranslate_web`
+It will compile an executable called `simplytranslate_web`
 ```
 $ cd simplytranslate_go/web/